 - Oct.
 1, 3, 6, 8, 10, 13, 15, 17, 20, 22, 24, 27, 29 and 31

-Disneyland Halloween Party tickets went on sale frightfully early this year, and are completely sold out!
 Disneyland Annual Passholders, Disney Vacation Club members and Disney Visa card holders could purchase as of April 23.
 Tickets went on sale to the general public April 30.
-The tickets were completely sold out by mid-September.
-If you want to attend in 2020, be sure to purchase in early summer.
-Prices for 2019 vary per night and range from $100 to $145 for annual passholders and $110 to $145 for general admission.
+If you want to attend in 2020, be sure to purchase in early summer for the best selection.
+Prices for 2019 vary per night and range from $100 to $145 for Annual Passholders and $110 to $145 for general admission.
 Guests ages 2 and under do not need a ticket, and purchasers are limited to eight tickets per person, per event date.

 Entering Disney California Adventure for the Oogie Boogie Bash

 If you are entering the party early, you may see two separate entrance areas — one for daytime guests and one for party guests.
-Use the party entrance turnstiles.
-In years past, you would receive a color-coded wristband with the date and party number (Sept.
-17 would be party #1) and a candy bag.
+Use the special event party entrance turnstiles.
+Party guests will line up to receive a colored wristband (with the party date, day of the week and a character name), candy bag and an event guide.

 The wristband allows you to stay in the park once it closes.
 Guests without wristbands are unable to move about the park once the park closes to the public and the party officially starts.
 We expect cast members will check wristbands throughout the night and rope off areas to check wristbands.
 As the regular park hours come to a close, cast members will begin ushering out guests without wristbands.
-If you will be in the park all day, ask a cast member for check-in points inside the park so you do not need to exit to get your wristband.
+If you will be in the park all day, you do not need to exit to get your wristband.
+You can check in at Blue Sky Cellar.
 If you do need to exit the party, be sure to take your ticket with you so you can get back in.

 Oogie Boogie Bash Character Encounters

 Your favorite characters, including the villains you may love to hate, will be out greeting guests and posing for photo ops.
-Some characters appear in costumes.
-Other characters, such as Oogie Boogie and The Mad Hatter, will oversee the candy distribution from thrones along the trick or treat trails.
-Who’s to say which characters will make an appearance at this new party?
-In the past, we encountered such villains as Maleficent, the Evil Queen, Jafar, Frollo, Governor Ratcliffe, Captain Hook, the Queen of Hearts, Cruella de Vil, Jack Skellington, Sally and many more.
-This year, Oogie Boogie promises some new character encounters!
+Some classic characters appear in Halloween costumes.
+Other characters, such as Oogie Boogie, Dr. Facilier, Tim Burton's The Mad Hatter, Maleficent and The Queen oversee the candy distribution from thrones along the trick or treat trails.
+This year, Oogie Boogie brings in some new and rare character encounters!

 Oogie Boogie Bash Costumes